PerfectlySoft/PerfectDocs/guide/JSON.md

 ["2nd Place": 230.44999999999999, "1st Place": 300, "3rd Place": 150]
 ```

-Though decoding a JSON string can produce any of the permitted value, it is most common to deal with JSON objects (Dictionaries) or Arrays.
+Though decoding a JSON string can produce any of the permitted values, it is most common to deal with JSON objects (Dictionaries) or Arrays.
 You will need to cast the resulting value to the expected type.

 #### Using the Decoded Data